cyberark/kubernetes-conjur-deploy/deploy/README.md

 Standbys, and two read-only Followers.

-Please note that the deploy scripts grant the `anyuid` SCC to the `default` service account in the context that contains Conjur as configuring standbys and followers requires root access.
+Please note that the deploy scripts grant the `anyuid` SCC to the `default` service account in the namespace that contains Conjur as configuring standbys and followers requires root access.

 When the deploy scripts finish, they will print out the URL and credentials that